 A Langri Tangpa Centre monk or nun (ordained Sangha) is a member of Langri Tangpa Centre who offers service to the centre on an ongoing basis no matter where he or she resides.

 Sangha from all traditions are always welcome to attend teachings, meditations, pujas and any other event held at Langri Tangpa Centre.

-The LTC Sangha Fund seeks to help support our wonderful nuns to cover the transport and accommodation costs of retreats, purchase Dharma books, get their car serviced, or help meet unexpected medical bills.
-You can donate securely to the LTC Sangha Fund on our Causes and Projects page.
+The LTC Sangha Fund seeks to help our wonderful nuns to cover costs of retreats, purchase Dharma books, get their car serviced, or help meet unexpected medical bills.

 Have you ever wondered what a day in the life of a western monk or nun is like?
 You might imagine a life of quiet contemplation, or perhaps study and retreat, but it can often be the exact opposite – a whirlwind of visits to the sick, email questions, hours of travelling, battles with technology, and family duties.